![]() | NORTHEAST USA 1999-2000 |

 He had obviously been walking along the beach on Long Beach Island at the end of December.
 I mean - never mind the "real" bit - I was quite simply the only soul full stop.

-But I could understand his sentiments - I knew exactly what he had in mind.
+But I could understand his sentiments.
+Out here on the beach, keeping within my reach, I knew exactly what he had in mind when he sang it.

 Long Beach Island New Jersey - beach between Ship Bottom and Surf City